 3. Ditch The Sugar

 Eating foods with lots of added sugar can cause a host of symptoms, including premature ageing, fatigue, weight gain, foggy brain, bone loss, depression, gas, bloating, and can lower your immune system.

 You may be thinking, well, I don’t eat that much.
 Let’s take a look.

 - Say for breakfast, you have a bagel with cream cheese and a blueberry yogurt, totaling 23 grams of sugar.

 - Mid-morning, you have a granola bar, which is 29 grams.

-- For lunch, you have a salad with Italian dressing, which has 11 grams.
+- At lunch, you have a salad with Italian dressing, which has 11 grams.

 - For an afternoon pick-me-up, you have a mocha coffee that has 35 grams.

 - Dinner time, you have grilled chicken with barbecue sauce and a pasta salad with 16 grams

 - And a cookie for dessert, which is 15 grams (really, who eats one cookie )

 That’s a grand total of 129 grams of sugar, or 32 teaspoons (roughly three-quarters of a cup).
 It’s a bit of an eye-opener to break it all down.

 Sugar is hidden in most foods, so be sure to check on the nutritional label how much is in your favorite packaged products.
 Don’t forget to look at white bread, fruit juices and flavored waters.